andyting0619/Prime-Numbers-Search-Tool/README.md

 # Prime-Numbers-Search-Tool
-- A web app used to search prime numbers.
+- A web application for searching prime numbers.
 # The Link to the Web Application
 - http://searchprime.pythonanywhere.com
 # Requirement